 The Coal Mine Pilot factsheet (developed in M28) was given to participants in English and Polish on the key aims of the pilot, its context and business opportunities (see Annex).
 This factsheet is also included in the online media kit.
-The pilot will be operational until M35; after the data is analysed, the factsheet will be updated with the final results by M43.
+The pilot will be operational until M35; after the data is analysed, the factsheet was updated with the final results in M54 (see Annex).
 In M29 photos were also added to the media kit in the lead-up for the press release and a promotional Twitter video was also released showing highlights of the visit.

 Footage from the pilot visit and additional interviews were held with consortium partners and industry experts for use in the technology videos and additional communication outputs.
+The pilot's technology video was completed to communicate the final results in M50.